Fivecomm/cell-free-power-control-DNN/README.md

 # License and Referencing

 This code package is licensed under the GPLv2 license.
-If you in any way use this code for research that results in publications, please cite our original article listed above.
+If you in any way use this code for research that results in publications, please cite our conference paper listed above.